-Sunday, 26 August 2018
+Sunday 26 August 2018

 The Return of Radical Philosophy

-Recently, I discovered that the journal Radical Philosophy has been resurrected.
-The old one was started up in the early 1970s and ran to two hundred issues before shutting up shop; the reincarnation is on issue number two.
+Recently, I discovered that the journal Radical Philosophy has been revived.
+The old one started in 1972 and ran to two hundred issues before running out of steam.
 This morning in the shower - and nearly fifty years after contributing to the first issue of the original Radical Philosophy - I had the thought (in my own head), Isn’t the expression radical philosophy a pleonasm?

 It’s a commonplace in the philosophy of science at least since Thomas Kuhn’s work (1950s – 1960s) that when a scientific revolution occurs, it’s not just a theory which changes.
 It is the questions asked, the bits of the world which seem in need of study, the definition of the subject itself.
-Geuss is casting the history of philosophy as having a similar dynamic.
-But in the case of both science and philosophy, that does not exclude the claim that they aim at truth.
+Geuss is casting the history of philosophy as possessed by a similar dynamic.
+But for both science and philosophy, it does not exclude the claim that they aim at truth.

 There is art and literature which might be described as philosophical and which also tries to dig down to the roots, either to refresh our understanding of our world or suggest we might be better off shifting ourselves into a different one.
 William Wordsworth seeks to refresh, to re-imagine our familiar world, to give the charm of novelty to things of everyday as Coleridge puts it in Biographia Literaria.